UPTokenizing/digitalIdentity/digitalIdentity/README.md

   This application contains all services to store information in the Blockchain to the system called Digital Identity.
 This offers a solution using a microservice architecture.

 ## Pre-requirements
-  Althouth it should have been installed previously.
-Check if you have the network created:
+  Check the network created previously:

     docker network inspect TokPhyAppNetwork

-  If not, install it with:

-    docker network create --gateway 172.18.1.1 --subnet 172.18.1.0/24 TokPhyAppNetwork
+  You must see the network details

 ## Install process
-  Download this repository in a path in your computer, so-called PATHL from now on.
-Execute the following steps:

-  Go to the following path:
+Go to path "digitalIdentity/digitaldentity", so-called PATHL, there you can see this readme.
+Execute the following steps

-      cd PATHL
+    cd <PATHL>

-  You must see Dockerfile, README.md file, folder digitaldentityApp and digitaldentityServices.pdf:

-      ls

-  Download ubuntu image (althouth this step should not be required because of the previous Ganache installation):

-      docker pull ubuntu:24.04

-  Build the ubuntu image in a repository:
+Create the new image from digitalidentityimage container, first check its id:

+    sudo docker ps -a

+Now you must create the image:

-      docker build -t digitaldentity  <PATHL>
+    sudo docker commit <digitaldentityimage Container Id> digitaldentity

 Run ubuntu:

-      docker run -it --network TokPhyAppNetwork -p 5502:5502 -v <PATHL>:/digitaldentity  digitaldentity
+    sudo docker run -dit --name digitaldentity --network TokPhyAppNetwork  -p 5502:5502 -v <PATHL>:/digitaldentity  digitalidentityimage

+Go into container **digitaldentity** by checking the CONTAINER ID with the following:

+    sudo docker ps -a

+    sudo docker exec -it <containerid> /bin/bash

   Then, go to the ubuntu instance path:

       cd /digitaldentity/digitaldentityApp

-  You must intro to the ubuntu instance and install npm:

-      sudo apt install nodejs npm

   Then, Update npm: